mayasaffron/Kaur-Health/README.md

 ### Wireframes
 Wireframes were created with [balsamiq](https://balsamiq.com/)

-You can find the wireframes [here]()
+You can find the wireframes [here](https://github.com/mayasaffron/Kaur-Health/blob/master/wireframes.md)

 ### Brand Identity
 - Vision: Aesthetically pleasing, none pretentious site, empowering people who are in search of Kaur Health's services or curious about them.
 - Mission: Provide clients with support on intuitive eating, menstruation, skincare and natural family planning, not jus in the UK, but worldwide.
 Use the site as a mechanism to bring conversations on these topics to the forefront of society and eventually use the site to host virtual consultations, webinars etc. Doing everything possoible, to minimise the distance between the user/ client and saccess to this valuable information.
+- Values:
-- Values: 1.
-Female Health - Improving a womans understanding of her bodyily functions and how they relate to her fertility, menstrual cycle, physical appearance and ultimately mental health.
-2.
+1. Female Health - Improving a womans understanding of her bodyily functions and how they relate to her fertility, menstrual cycle, physical appearance and ultimately mental health.
+2. Natural is best - Whilst we are so very lucky to live in a time of technological and pharmaceutical progression, it is important that we remain as natural as possible with what we consume for bodily health.
+This stretches from natural fertility management to chemical free skincare.
+3. Imperfection is reality - kaur health does not exist to shame or judge people for their choices, rather inform people so that they have all the information when they go to make thier choices.
+4. The future is female - It is time for us to be counted and regarded in all spheres, especially reproductively.

 ### Color Scheme

 Color scheme is important as this is one of the first things site visitors notice when visiting the site.
+In the research phase of the designing process, i noticed that most of the blogs listed in [this](https://www.healthline.com/health/best-womens-health-blogs) list, used purples, pinks and white.
+However, I couldnt find a site which was also an ecommerce store, so for better UI, I decided to use pink, purples and white and black.
+When you have a site which offers a community aspect and ecommerce functionality, it is important to have a balance with the aesthetic.
+The pink and purples would be inviting and representative of the nature of the site, whilst the black and white are neutral and profesional, indicating the presence of the store.

 I chose persian indigo and avacado for the site's primary colors because these colors are bold and strong, not typically 'female' but statistically, very inticing for women .
 In addition to that, for the secondary colors of the site, I wanted to create a balance of bold to calm, whilst providing continuity in the colours too .
 For the secondary colour i chose medium slate blue.
 I used [Coolors.co](https://coolors.co/) to create a color pallet, which you can find below.

 [This article](https://neilpatel.com/blog/psychology-of-color-and-conversions/) explained the importance of recognising the effect of colurs on your audiences mood. the article explains that "35% of women said blue was their favorite color, followed by purple (23%) and green (14%).
 33% of women confessed that orange was their least favorite color, followed by brown (33%) and gray (17%)." as the content of this site will appeal mainly to women, i decided i needed colours that would be most inviting to them.

-[This pallet] ()
+![This pallet] (readme_materials/wireframes/kaur-health-palette.png)
-totally enages and appeals to women, whilst not being sterotypically 'girly and therefore offputtting to men!
+totally enages and appeals to women, however the 'english violet' stops the entire palette being sterotypically 'girly' and therefore offputtting to men!

 ### Typography
-To reflect the kaur Helath's brand identity, the typeface chosen for main headings was Mulish, (formerly known as Muli) and I coupled this with Nunito for the body text, both of these fonts fall under the sans serif family.
+To reflect the kaur Health's brand identity, the typeface chosen for main headings was Mulish, (formerly known as Muli) and I coupled this with Nunito for the body text, both of these fonts fall under the sans serif family.
 I chose this duo, after doing some research and realising that I needed the font to reflect; strength; empowerment; practicality and most importantly readability.
 Due to the nature of the sites content, being quite woman centric, i was tempted to select a playful font, such as Oleo script, however i decided this woud take away from the profesional feel i was aiming to achieve.
 [This article]("https://piktochart.com/blog/fonts-and-colors/#:~:text=For%20subheadings%20and%20body%20text,partially%20for%20titles%20or%20headlines") by Natasya Sunarto was very insightful, as it compared a range of industries and i was able to work out where Kaur Health fits within the examples and make an informed decision about which typeface would be most fitting.

-- Icon: [kaur Health]() is used for the main icon library accross the site.
+- Icon: [kaur Health](readme_materials/wireframes/logo.jpg) is used for the main icon library accross the site.
 - Favicon: I got the favicon by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/).

 ### Brand Logo
 Logo design is the cornerstone in your brand identity and presents a company's name, product and brand.
-I consulted with Juspreet to capture a balance of vision mission and culture, used []( to create the brand logo file.
-The font represents the brand value `x` and the image of x was added to represent `x` brand value.

-<div "text-align: right;"><a href="#table-of-contents">Back to top</a></div>
+Juspreet presented me with this logo, she felt it successfully captured a balance of vision mission and culture.
+The colour speak to the first brand value; female health, various shades of pink are globally used to indicate 'female' anatomy and topics.
+Whilst Kaur health does not want women to fell bound by 'the global norm', it was important that we recognised how we could immediately grab the attention of female identifying people.
+The logo font represents the final brand value, women are a force, strong and unwaivering!
+Finally, the subtle image of the leaf, speaks to the second barand value, nature!

 # Features